While you may find it relaxing, resting your feet on the dashboard can cause a serious car accident injury.

 Serious Car Accident Injury

-If you or a loved one have suffered a serious car accident injury do to the negligence of another driver, contact Willens Injury Law Offices for a FREE and private consultation.
+If you or a loved one have suffered a serious car accident injury do to the negligence of another driver, contact Willens & Baez for a FREE and private consultation.
 Call us today at (312) 957-4166 or fill out our online contact form.

 We understand that an injury case has the potential to take over a person’s life, making it difficult to move forward.
 People turn to us for the dedicated, caring help they require, regardless of the type of accident they were in or the type of injury sustained.